ha6017/Exposed/README.md

 2. [TODO] Which top level functions (F# signature and one paragraph description) are expected to be defined?

 ## What is the expected Team deliverable?
-Four separate analyses of user data from Google / Spotify / Facebook APIs, visualised on a web-application written in FABLE(?)
+Four separate analyses of user data from Google / Spotify / Facebook APIs, visualised on a web-application written in FABLE(?).
+We will be using .Net Framework to do HTTP requests.

 Extension: Combination of our analyses to derive even more meaningful inferences.